The faculty in brief

 Departments and units

-The faculty's daily activities are concentrated at its 14 institutions and specialised centres/networks in Lund and Helsingborg.
+The faculty's daily activities are concentrated at its 9 departments and a number of research centres in Lund, Helsingborg and Malmö.

 Education